xapian/xapian-gsoc-proposal/proposal.rst

 **What other approaches to have your considered, and why did you reject those in favour of your chosen approach?**

-Other approach could have been to compile all the current external filter programs into a single shared library which can be used instead of other available libraries.
+Other approach could have been to compile all the current external filter programs into a single shared library which can be used instead of other available libraries but this would make the library unnecessarily long.
+Also, we would prefer to use separate libraries for each file format as we can avoid the need to link the whole library everytime.

 **Please note any uncertainties or aspects which depend on further research or investigation.**